KittyGiraudel/site/_posts/2014-05-12-modernizr-sass-mixin.md

 }
 ```

 Within the previous loop we’ll also check if every `$feature` is a `string`.
-As Hugo Giraudel explains in their [introduction to error handling in Sass](https://webdesign.tutsplus.com/tutorials/an-introduction-to-error-handling-in-sass--cms-19996) we shouldn’t let the Sass compiler fail and punch us in the face with an error.
+As Hugo “Kitty” Giraudel explains in their [introduction to error handling in Sass](https://webdesign.tutsplus.com/tutorials/an-introduction-to-error-handling-in-sass--cms-19996) we shouldn’t let the Sass compiler fail and punch us in the face with an error.
 That’s why we should prevent things like `10px` or even nested lists like `(opacity csstransforms), hsla` to stop our stylesheet from successfully compiling.

 If a wrong parameter is passed, the compilation won’t fail, but nothing will be generated and you’ll be warned of the problem.